Amorymeltzer/mls/notes.md

 - Individual stats with predictions, goal AVG?
 Would need player pages...
 - Player page could show graph with total/cumulative stats, list results per season
 - Or good place to show some sort of scatter graph?
 I'm sure some saber site has a good example
+- Or perhaps one of those radial diagrams?
+With various stats?
+Relates to PCA...
 #### Revamp plan
 - Convert to python, R?
 - Change as many elements as possible from px to (r)em